The IJNM Vision

 Ministry Personnel

-Ministers, Assistant Ministers, Evangelists, and Security Team members who serve across all levels of the network.
+Ministers, Assistant Ministers and Evangelists. who serve across all levels of the network.

 The First Goal